-Should California legalize online casinos, it would need to amend the state constitution to reflect the change.
-The California Penal Code will also need changes to clarify what exactly is legal in the state when it comes to online gambling.
+Should California legalize online casinos, it must amend the state constitution to reflect the change.
+The California Penal Code will also need changes to clarify what is legal in the state regarding online gambling.

 Can the tribes launch online casino sites on their own?

 One California tribe, the Iipay Nation of Santa Ysabel, did attempt in 2014 to launch its own online gambling site, Desert Rose Bingo.
-The site offered real money bingo games, and when it first went live, the tribe indicated an intention to add poker at a later date.
-With servers located on reservation land, the tribe argued it had the right to offer the games online as allowed by its compact with the state.
+The site offered real money bingo games, and when it first went live, the tribe indicated an intention to add poker later.
+With servers on reservation land, the tribe argued it had the right to offer the games online as allowed by its compact with the state.

 However, a legal challenge swiftly forced the tribe to shut down the site.
-The case went to court, and finally in 2018 the Ninth District Court of Appeals ruled that the tribe could not operate Desert Rose Bingo as the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) prohibited it from doing so.
+The case went to court, and finally, in 2018, the Ninth District Court of Appeals ruled that the tribe could not operate Desert Rose Bingo as the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) prohibited it from doing so.
 According to the judge, while the tribe did have jurisdiction over gambling on its land where it received bets on the site, the initiation of those bets occurred elsewhere and thus violated the UIGEA.

 Sweepstakes and social casinos in California

 Californians wishing to play online casino games do have options at sweepstakes and social casinos.
-These sites use virtual currencies rather than real money in their games, thereby making them legal for Californians.
-Additionally, sweepstakes casinos allow players the option to try to play for real cash prizes.
+These sites use virtual currencies rather than real money in their games, making them legal for Californians.
+Additionally, sweepstakes casinos allow players the option to try to play for cash prizes.

-Slots are the primary focus at these sites, with some also offering table games, video poker and other options.
+Slots are the primary focus at these sites, with some offering table games, video poker, and other options.
 You will not, however, find any live dealer games at such sites.

-Owned and operated by Australia-based Virtual Gaming Worlds, Chumba Casino features more than 80 casino games, including slots, roulette, blackjack and video poker.
+Owned and operated by Australia-based Virtual Gaming Worlds, Chumba Casino features over 145 casino games, including slots, blackjack, and video poker.
 Chumba also offers players a range of bonuses and other incentives.
 These include numerous ways to accumulate Sweeps Coins, the virtual currency that can be redeemed for cash prizes.